mattstock/tiva-coco/README.md

 The StellarisWare package contains all of the header files and drivers for Stellaris parts.
-Grab the file *SW-EK-LM4F12XL-9353.exe* from [here](http://www.ti.com/tool/sw-ek-lm4f120xl) and unzip it into a directory, then run `make` to build StellarisWare.
+Grab the file *SW-EK-LM4F12XL-9353.exe* from [here](http://www.ti.com/tool/sw-ek-lm4f120xl) and unzip it into a directory.

     unzip SW-EK-LM4F120XL-9453.exe

-    make
+If you are using gcc-arm-embedded, you must edit the makedefs file in the extracted StellarisWare directory to point at the correct compiler.
+For version 4.7.3, change the line:

+    CC=${PREFIX}-gcc

+to:

+    CC=${PREFIX}-gcc-4.7.3

+then run `make` to build StellarisWare.

 ## Writing and Building Firmware
-**NOTE:** This currently only works for the LM4F120H5QR, which is the target on the Stellaris Launchpad.
+**NOTE:** This is only tested with the LM4F120H5QR, which is the target on the Stellaris Launchpad.

 1. Clone the